How Does WiFi Work?

 Key Takeaways

-- Your router receives internet data through a cable (from your ISP) and converts this digital information into radio waves.
+- Your router receives internet data through a cable from your ISP (the modem and router serve different roles) and converts this digital information into radio waves.

 - WiFi 6 and WiFi 6E are faster and handle many devices better than older standards.